simxnherrera/ellmercodex/README.md

 This is an independent, experimental integration.
-It uses compatibility behavior observed in Codex clients rather than a documented third-party API, so it may stop working when the upstream service changes.
+It uses compatibility behavior observed in Codex clients rather than a documented third-party API, so it may stop working if and when the upstream service changes.
 It is not affiliated with or endorsed by OpenAI.

 ## Install